oSoWoSo/xut/README.md

 the inclusion of software that the same maintainers decide - for entirely valid reasons - to not accept.

 `xut` tries to provide a solution for users that need more packages that cannot be provided in the official repos.
-It clones both the void-packages and [abyss-packages repository](https://codeberg.org/mobinmob/abyss-packages) (and possibly other third party repos), merges the templates from unofficial repos to the clone of void-packages and installs sw **with a single command.**
+It clones the void-packages, the [abyss-packages repository](https://codeberg.org/mobinmob/abyss-packages) and possibly other third party repos,  merges the templates from unofficial repos to the clone of void-packages and installs or updates sw **with a single command.**

 ### Install and setup